Need paint for stove top

 - Mount Sinai, New York, USA

 A. The issue with most high-heat paints is that they are flat to satin.
-This makes it a challenge to clean well, esp since it gives food & dirt a nice rough surface to cling to.
+This makes it a challenge to clean well, especially since it gives food & dirt a nice rough surface to cling to.
 Go for a glossy high-heat paint or a clear gloss covering.
 Many of these paints have curing instructions for best wear & adhesion.
 Some are rather complex, but this will make for longer wear & better looking results

 - San Diego, California, USA